că ai instalat

 As a social actor, BRD invests in culture, education, technology and sports, supporting projects that build, develop and grow a new generation, bringing forth long term value.
 This is the vision that created Fundatia9, which coordinates the cultural journalism platform Scena9, as well as the cultural center Rezidenta9 in Bucharest.
 For education, BRD created Școala9, a specialized journalism platform, and lends aid to programs that support the efforts of teachers in the formal education system, as well as plans, ideas and projects in the fields of tech and innovation.
 The newest journalism platform launched by BRD is Mindcraft Stories, which aims at starting a conversation about discoveries in Romania and throughout the world regarding how technology affects our lives, touching upon artificial intelligence, robotics, medicine and much more.

-Main commercial trends and financial indicators of BRD Groupe Société Générale at March 31, 2022 at ...
+Main commercial trends and financial indicators of BRD Groupe Société Générale at June 30, 2023 at c...

 We would like to remind you that BRD - Groupe Societe Generale has not requested and will never ask any of your authentication data (user code, password or password token) or confidential information related to your card (card number, expiration date, security code or PIN) by phone, nor e-mail or SMS.